openharmony/docs/en/application-dev/reference/apis/js-apis-useriam-userauth.md

 Obtains the version of this authenticator.

 > **NOTE**<br>
 > This API is supported since API version 8 and deprecated since API version 9.
-You are advised to use [getVersion](#useriam_userauthgetversion9).

 **Required permissions**: ohos.permission.ACCESS_BIOMETRIC